Fire Hazard Inspection Program FAQs

 We've gathered the answers to our frequently asked questions in one place to keep the community informed.

-The Fire Danger Period for Baw Baw Shire has been declared (effective Monday 18 December 2023) and restrictions are now in place.
+The Fire Danger Period for Baw Baw Shire has been declared and will come into effect from 1am on Monday 9 December 2024.

 Click here to find out more about what you can and can't do(PDF, 2MB) during the Fire Danger Period.